 Net Investment Income Tax

-If you are single or head of household and make over $200,000 or a married filing jointly making over $250,000, you may be subject to the net investment tax of 3.8%.
+If you are single or head of household and make over $200,000 married filing jointly making over $250,000, or married filing separately the income threshold lowers to $125,000 and you may be subject to the net investment tax of 3.8%.
 This is an extra tax of 3.8% on net investment income above the threshold amount.